bhargavikkurthi/Kafka-with-Spring-Boot-Demo/README.md

 # Spring Boot Kafka Reactive Project

-This is a sample Spring Boot project that demonstrates the integration of Kafka with a Spring Boot application.
+This is a sample project that demonstrates the integration of Kafka with a Spring Boot application.
 The project showcases key concepts related to Kafka, including topics, partitions, serialization, consumer groups, and offset management.

 ## Table of Contents